dogukanduman/Apache-Flink-Demo/parser/README.md

-**Crossengage Coding Challenge**
+**Parser Module:**

-**Sender Module:**
+Parser Module is responsible for:
-Sender Module is responsible for:
+- Consuming message from FileReader Module
-- Consuming users from Parser Module
+- Mapping Strings into User Class.
-- Splitting DataStream into three SMS,EMAILS or ALL keywords
+- Filtering users who don't want to notify or there is no enough information to reach them.
-- Sending SMS and EMAIL to users who want to notify
+- Produce messages which contain user info for Message Sender Module.

 ```
 P:Producer